Guide to buying diamond testers

 "SYNTHETIC" HAS A VERY SPECIFIC SCIENTIFIC MEANING (see above).

 'Synthetic' (also known as "manmade" or "lab-grown" or "lab-created") does NOT mean 'simulant ' (imitation).
-'Synthetic' means it's grown in the laboratory to the same recipe found in nature, and the aim of the manufacturer is to make an end-product which is identical to its natural counterpart.
-Synthetic diamonds are diamonds (unlike, for instance, Cubic Zirconia or Moissanite which are not diamonds) - and most synthetic diamonds register DIAMOND on diamond testers...because they are diamond.
+'Synthetic' means it's grown in a laboratory to the same recipe found in nature, and the aim of the manufacturer is to make an end-product which is identical to its natural counterpart.
+Synthetic diamonds are diamonds (unlike, for instance, Cubic Zirconia or Moissanite which are not diamonds).
 It is extremely difficult to tell the difference between natural and synthetic diamonds, that is why the latest testers are so expensive.

 MOISSANITE

 Synthetic Moissanite (read all about it) is a manmade stone.
-Although it exists in nature, most Moissanite crystals are 1mm to 3mm across, and any that are large enough to be cut into gemstones are extremely rare.
+Although it exists in nature, most Moissanite crystals are 1mm to 3mm across, and mostly green.
 Synthetic Moissanite was 'invented' in 1998, it is of no great value, its only significance is that it registers 'diamond' on diamond testers.
-Moissanite does, to the non-expert, look remarkably like diamond - but it is not diamond it is Moissanite, i.e. Moissanite is not a 'type' of diamond, it is another stone altogether (silicon carbide).
+Moissanite does, to the non-expert, look remarkably like diamond - but it is not diamond it is Moissanite, i.e. Moissanite is not a 'type' of diamond, it is another stone altogether (a gem-quality version of silicon carbide).

 Moissanite was first made in 1998, that's long enough ago that they are now being passed down to the next generation, who may have no idea what the stones are.
 If you test them on any cheap (£20.00 to £100.00) diamond tester they will register diamond and, increasingly, there are Moissanites that register diamond on mid-priced testers (£150.00 to £350.00).